corbinlazarone/Parking-Time/README.md

 # Parking-Time

-Built a functioning replication of a parking meter in Java, that takes user input of the number of pennies given and displays the number of quarters, dimes, and nickels from the number of pennies given.
-While also displaying the max number of parking (in minutes) from the number of pennies given, in quarters, dimes, and nickels.
-Quarters are equal to 30minutes, dimes are 11 minutes, and nickels are 5 minutes.
+class project to replica how a parking meter works.
+Prompts the user for number of pennies, the program then mathmaticaly puts the pennies into groups of quarters, dimes, and nickels.
+Then gives the total number of parking minutes for the amount of pennies given.